Q. Can I defer my admission to a future

 clinical informatics degree?

-A. While we do offer a health specialization that it’s designed
+A. While we do offer a health specialization that is designed

 for a broad exposure to the health sector, our program is